sola-st/CMI-Finder/README.md

         "inconsistent": "path/to/some/inconsistent/data"
     }
     ```
-    In the command, we also specify the length of sequence of tokens that we want and the vector size depending on the embedding model (default 32) and the embedding model (fasttext)
+    In the command, we also specify the length of sequence of tokens that we want and the vector size depending on the embedding model (default 32)

     ```
     python -m preprocessing.prepare_data --model bilstm --sources ./demo_data/data_paths.json --output ./demo_data --length 64 --vector 32
     ```
     **Output:** The result of executing this step on our data produces two files: ./datasets/bilstm_vectorized_consistent.npy and ./datasets/bilstm_vectorized_inconsistent.npy.
 Those two files are enough to launch the training of the BILSTM model.

-* <b>Preparing data for Triplet.</b> The below command prepares the data for the triplet model.
-The command reads the data files path saved in the files ./data_paths.json and outputs the results to the folder ./output_folder.
-In the command, we also specify the length of sequence of tokens that we want, the vector size depending on the embedding model (default 32) and the embedding model (fasttext)
+* **Preparing data for Triplet.** The below command prepares the data for the triplet model.
+The command reads the data files path saved in ./data_paths.json and outputs the results to the folder ./demo_data.
+In the command, we also specify the length of sequence of tokens that we want, the vector size depending on the embedding model (default 32)

     ```
     python -m preprocessing.prepare_data --model triplet --sources ./demo_data/data_paths.json --output ./demo_data --length 32 --vector 32
     ```
     **Output:** The result of executing this step on our data produces the file ./datasets/triplet_data.npy which is enough to launch the training of the Triplet model.

-* <b>Preparing data for CodeT5.</b> The below command prepares the data for the CodeT5 model.
-The command reads the data files path saved in the files ./data_paths.json and outputs the results to the folder ./output_folder.
+* **Preparing data for CodeT5.** The below command prepares the data for the CodeT5 model.
+The command reads the data files path saved in the files ./data_paths.json and outputs the results to the folder ./demo_data.

     ```
     python -m preprocessing.prepare_data --model codet5 --sources ./demo_data/data_paths.json --output ./demo_data